yochaigal/newschoolrevolution/_posts/2020-02-19-build-your-world.md

 * _Do deities exist?
 If they do, do Gods walk the land, and do people know about them?_
 * _What technological age is it?
 Do guns exist?
 How does magic factor in (if at all)?_
 * _How is news passed around?
 Are legal systems in place?
 Who enforces the laws?_
 * _Were there any recent political upheavals or wars?
-What started them?_
+What caused them?_
+* _What resources are missing in the world?
+Why?
+How do people cope?_

 These questions should be tailored to previous **Truths**, but in general follow the concepts that players seem the most excited about.